Azure/RGCOPY/rgcopy-docu.md

 <div style="page-break-after: always"></div>

 ### Installation
-- Install **PowerShell** 7.1.2 (or higher)
+- Install **PowerShell** 7.3 (or higher)
-- Install Azure PowerShell Module **Az** 6.0 (or higher): <BR>`Install-Module -Name Az -Scope AllUsers -AllowClobber -Force`
+- Install Azure PowerShell Module **Az** 10.0 (or higher): <BR>`Install-Module -Name Az -Scope AllUsers -AllowClobber -Force`
+- Download the RGCOPY repository from GitHub (`Download ZIP` from the popup-menu `<> Code`).
+Unblock the downloaded zip file using the PowerShell command `Unblock-File -path <zip file name>` and extract the zip file.
-- Copy `rgcopy.ps1` into the user home directory (~)
+- Copy `rgcopy.ps1` into the user home directory (~).
+- Install the BICEP tools as described in https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/install.
+RGCOPY tries to install BICEP on its own if it is not already installed, see [Using Bicep](./rgcopy-docu.md#Using-Bicep)
-- In PowerShell 7, run `Connect-AzAccount` for each subscription and each Azure Account that will be used by RGCOPY.
+- In PowerShell 7, run `Connect-AzAccount -Subscription '<Subscription Name>'` for each subscription and each Azure Account that will be used by RGCOPY.
 The Azure Account needs privileges for creating the target RG and for creating snapshots in the source RG.

 > :bulb: **Tip:** You can run RGCOPY also in **Azure Cloud Shell**.
 However, you have to copy the file **`rgcopy.ps1`** into Azure Cloud Drive first.
 There is no need to install PowerShell or Az module in Azure Cloud Shell.
 In this case, you do not have to run `Connect-AzAccount` since you are already connected.